victorobiahu07/wm-coding-challenge/README.md

 GeoCoding.java and GeoCodingOutput.java worked with handling address input and formatting options

-Ran out of time to write exhaustive test cases for this
+Ran out of time to write exhaustive test cases for this Application should be run first on ChallengeApplication.java for SpringBoot to hit the googleMaps API GeoCodingRateLimiter.java can be run as a regular Java App for local tests